RoslyndWilliams/osticket-prereqs/README.md

 <h3>Step 4: Install osTicket v1.15.8</h3>

 - Download osTicket (download from within lab files: [link](https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6))
-- Right click on the file and select extract all
+- Right-click on the file and select Extract All
 	- Open the new osTicket folder
-		- Copy the “upload” folder INTO c:\inetpub\wwwroot
+		- Copy the “upload” folder into C:\inetpub\wwwroot
 		- Rename “upload” to “osTicket”